top of page

 So it Begins

-I wanted to make a contribution to America strengthening its democracy and I also had a personal web course I wanted to teach called… “Your Secret Stories.”
+I wanted to make a contribution to America strengthening its democracy through the stories we were telling and I also had a personal web course I wanted to teach called… “Your Secret Stories.”
 The Secret Stories material had emerged out of the narrative analysis work I was involved in doing the democracy project.

-Very quickly my view at the end of 2018 about what was ahead changed.
+Very quickly my view at the end of 2018 of what was ahead changed.
 I was diagnosed with prostate cancer.
 In 2019 I had two major surgeries and as of August of that year became a cancer survivor.
 This was totally unexpected.
 I had just completed my medical tests in 2018 and everything seemed fine.
-In the follow up to the surgeries it appeared we had gotten all the cancer cells before they spread to other parts of my body.
-The death of my mother in 2017 and now this challenge brought me right up against… my own death for the first time.
+In the follow up to the surgeries it appeared we had gotten all the cancer cells before they spread to other parts of my body, but the death of my mother in 2017 and now this challenge brought me right up against… my own death for the first time.
 Mine seemed like it could come anytime now.
 Best case was what?
 Another ten years.
 That was new.

 With all that was happening, the question loomed again… why am I still here?
 This inquiry was partially as a result of me attempting to come into relationship with my own death.
 I had always said that IF I was not making a contribution anymore, it would be time to go.
 I just didn’t see the point of taking up space or as my mother had said… “becoming a burden to others.”
 I was happy to engage if there was some purpose to it, but if not..???